Are you looking for a list of internet search engines that you can use when the doomsday hits Google?

 My friend who worked with the once-mighty Yahoo! told me some time back in 2013 that Googling “Yahoo” was a common practice among his teammates.

 Even though it sounded strange back then, it marked the transition of Yahoo! from being the best search engine to what it is now, giving way to Google’s omnipotence.

 When Larry Page and Sergey Brin stayed back late nights to complete a University project, Jerry Yang and David Filo – the founders of Yahoo, never suspected that the geeks were giving shape to their nemesis – Google!

 The search engine landscape has been toiled many times by corporations that I thought may stay here forever.

-Today, there are several alternative search engines that can provide quality results like Google.
+Today, there are several alternative web search engines that can provide quality results like Google.

 Some of them are region-specific, and some are accessible to a global audience.

 However, the search functionalities of the top search engines remain the same.

 So this post is going to get frequent updates as the answer to “what are the top search engines” are susceptible to changes over time.
-You can also find different types of search engines that people use as a Google alternative.
+You can also find different types of search engines that people use as Google alternatives.